Nasilli/europe-top5-league-analysis-half-season-2526/README.md

 - The analysis reflects a **half-season snapshot**, which may amplify short-term variance.
 - League-level aggregation can obscure club-specific tactical nuances.
-- League-position filters mitigate this but do not eliminate within-tier heterogeneity.
+- League-position filters mitigate this but do not eliminate within-tier variance.
 - Tactical concepts such as pressing intensity or block height are inferred via proxy metrics.
 - Disciplinary outcomes may reflect refereeing interpretation as well as team behaviour.
 - Metrics are **not adjusted for opponent strength**, which may affect cross-league comparisons.